 How do I request that my credentials be sent to an employer?

-Contact Career Services in writing via e-mail (firstname.lastname@example.org) or campus mail.
+Contact Career and Personal Development in writing via e-mail (firstname.lastname@example.org) or campus mail.
 Be sure to include name, title, and address of the person to whom the credential file will be sent.
 Also be sure and include both your name and former name if any.

 Can I see my references and evaluations?